About me

 [NeurIPS β22], [ICML β21, π€οΈLong Oral] - Generalizable Combinatorial Online Learning with Function Approximation:

-[SIGMETRICS β25, πBest Paper Finalists], [INFOCOM β24], [ICML β23] - Robust Multi-agent Online Learning in Heterogeneous and Unreliable Environments:
+[SIGMETRICS β25, πBest Paper Runner-Up], [INFOCOM β24], [ICML β23] - Robust Multi-agent Online Learning in Heterogeneous and Unreliable Environments:

 [ICLR β25], [SIGMETRICS β25], [INFOCOM β25], [AAAI β24], [NeurIPS β23], [UAI β23], [AISTATS β23], [ICLR β23], [UAI β23]